ibm-cloud-academy/ibm-cloud-garage-tdd/README.md

    A good introduction to the available matchers can be found here: https://facebook.github.io/jest/docs/en/using-matchers.html

-5. Together, the descriptions that we use in the `describe` and `test` blocks are shown in the test output.
+5. Together, the descriptions that we use in the `describe` and `it` blocks are shown in the test output.
    The aim is to structure and name our tests in such a way that the test output reads like a "requirements spec".